bash-cli-raspberry-pi

 Advanced functions of CLI Bash on Raspberry Pi / Linux

-In the previous post we introduced the Linux command line and, more specifically, the CLI Bash as a powerful tool that we must not be afraid to use when using a Linux-based system like Raspberry Pi.
+In the previous post, we introduced the Linux command console and, more specifically, the Bash CLI as a powerful tool we need to stop being afraid of when using a Linux-based system like Raspberry Pi.

-We left out some more advanced aspects of the command line.
-In this post we will delve into some of these advanced concepts of Bash and the terminal that will allow us to be more efficient when running commands in Linux on our Raspberry Pi.
+We left some more advanced aspects of the command console untouched.
+In this post, we will delve into some of these advanced Bash and terminal concepts that will allow us to be more efficient when executing commands in Linux on our Raspberry Pis.

-In Bash it is possible to execute several commands in a single line.
+In Bash, it is possible to execute multiple commands in a single line.
 So, if we want to execute command1 and then command2, regardless of the result of command1, we can use the separator ’;’

 command1 ; command2

-It is also possible to conditionally execute sequences of commands, where the execution depends on the result of the previous command.
+Conditional execution of command sequences is also possible, where execution depends on the result of the previous command.

 command1 && command2